ACC5215 Corporate Accounting

 Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

 This course is designed to enable students to acquire basic skills of company accounting.
-Topics covered include the application of accounting entries for setting-up a company, alteration of capital, mergers, take-over, amalgamations; tax effect accounting; the presentation of accounts including consolidated statements for holding companies, (including foreign subsidiaries and associated companies); liquidations of companies; and equity accounting for associate companies.
+Topics covered include the application of accounting entries for setting-up a company, alteration of capital; corporate governance; tax effect accounting; valuations and acquisitions of company assets (including entities); the presentation of accounts including consolidated financial statements for parent companies, (including foreign subsidiaries and associated companies); liquidations of companies; joint ventures; and equity accounting for associate companies.

 On successful completion of this course, students should be able to: